erebe/personal-server/README.md

         ingress:
           class: nginx
 ```
-It will tell cert manager, that we are going to use the acme HTTP challenges of let's encrypt and use nginx as ingress for that.
+It will tell cert manager, that we are going to use the acme HTTP challenge of let's encrypt and use nginx as ingress for that.
 The issuer is configured for the whole cluster (with kind: `ClusterIssuer`) so it is going to
-1. Watch on all namespaces for the annotation `cert-manager.io/cluster-issuer: "letsencrypt-prod"generate TLS certificate
+1. Watch on all namespaces for the annotation `cert-manager.io/cluster-issuer: "letsencrypt-prod"`
 2. Request a challenge from let's encrypt to (re-)generate TLS certificate
 3. Create a secret with those new certificate upon challenge success